-Before merging the datasets, the PAYE data contained approximately 1,557,077 agricultural entities.
-After merging the PAYE and CIT data and limiting the sample to entities present in both datasets, we ended up with approximately 1,108,729 agricultural entities.
+Before merging the datasets, the PAYE data contained approximately 1,557,077 agricultural-year entities.
+After merging the PAYE and CIT data and limiting the sample to entities present in both datasets, we ended up with approximately 1,108,729-year agricultural entities.
 Given our specific focus on the farming sector, which includes activities such as growing non-perennial crops, growing perennial crops, plant propagation, animal production, and mixed farming, we further narrowed down our data to include only these subsectors, resulting in a total of 40,697 farms.

-Our treatment variable, the fraction of affected workers, is defined for farms that were part of the sample before the policy change took effect.
+In this paper, we use the fraction of affected workers as the key treatment variable.
+This variable is defined for farms that were part of the sample before the policy change took effect.
 Therefore, we excluded all farms that entered the sample after 2013.
-Ultimately, our final unbalanced analysis sample consists of 18,919 farms.
+Ultimately, our final analysis sample consists of 18,919 farms followed in an unbalanced panel (hereafter we refer to it as base sample).

-Our unbalanced sample comprises two groups of farms: those that ceased their operations after the policy change (exiters) and those that continued to operate (survivors).
-Within this study, we examine this unbalanced sample to assess the overall impact of the policy change on the farming sector.
+Our base sample comprises two groups of farms: those that ceased their operations after the policy change (exiters) and those that continued to operate (survivors).
+Within this study, we examine this base sample to assess the overall impact of the policy change on the farming sector.
 Additionally, we analyse a subset of the survivor farms to understand the strategies they employed in order to absorb the additional costs resulting from the minimum wage increase.

 Tables 1 and 2 display the descriptive statistics on employment, sales revenue, capital share of sales revenue, and operating profit.
-Table 1 encompasses the entire unbalanced sample, while Table 2 focuses specifically on the subset of farms that survived.
+Table 1 encompasses the entire base sample, while Table 2 focuses specifically on the subset of farms that survived.
 These statistics highlight a noteworthy transformation in the composition of the farming sector following the policy change.
-Notably, the mean values of employment, sales revenue, and operating profit demonstrate a significant increase within the subset of surviving farms compared to the broader unbalanced sample.
+Notably, the mean values of employment, sales revenue, and operating profit demonstrate a significant increase within the subset of surviving farms compared to the broader base sample.
 Consequently, the information within tables 1 and 2 strongly suggests that it was the larger farms that predominantly continued to operate after the minimum wage hike.